 One wonderful, crumbly cookie at a time!

 It's our own family tradition to make Oregon Coast Christmas cookies.
 Or as we call them, Manzanita Beach Christmas cookies.
+Christmas at the beach means it's time to break out the beach cookie cutters and have some fun and enjoy your ocean themed Christmas.

 It's also our family tradition to eat Christmas cookies.
 But like the Little Red Hen, in our house if you want to eat the cookies, you have to help make the cookies.
 At least it's supposed to work that way.